SamInMotion/heart-disease-prediction/README.md

 This project explores a dataset related to heart disease.
 The goal is to predict the presence of heart disease using machine learning models.

+## Heart Disease Analysis
+This project explores a dataset related to heart disease.
+The goal is to predict the presence of heart disease using machine learning models.

 # Project Structure
-- `notebooks/` - Contains Jupyter notebooks for analysis and model building.
+- [Notebooks/heart_disease_analysis.ipynb](Notebooks/heart_disease_analysis.ipynb) - Exploratory analysis and machine learning model notebook.
-- `scripts/` - Contains Python scripts for data preprocessing and modeling.
+- [scripts/](scripts/) - Contains Python scripts for data preprocessing and modeling.
-- `data/` - Contains the dataset (heart.csv).
+- [data/](data/) - Contains the dataset (heart.csv).

 # Requirements
 - Python 3.7+